 If you’re a lover of nature and wildlife, then you’ll find numerous things to do in Patagonia.
-Patagonia is a vast expanse of breathtaking landscapes, from glistening lakes to beautiful forests and impressive glaciers.
-Some of the most popular activities in Patagonia include hiking to incredible vistas, such as Mt.
+Some of the most popular activities on a Patagonia tour include hiking to Mt.
 Fitz Roy and Torres del Paine, kayaking on glacial lakes, ice trekking, and wildlife spotting.
-While Patagonia might come off as a destination only for adventurous travelers, it is true that visitors of any age and mobility can explore Patagonia.
-There are plenty of low-difficulty hiking trails and boat excursions for those who aren’t up for long-duration hiking or trekking.
-For those looking for relaxation, there is a number of Patagonia lodges that people enjoy sipping wine and eating local asado while enjoying the gorgeous mountain views.
+While Patagonia might come off as a destination only for adventurous travelers, there are plenty of low-difficulty hiking trails and boat excursions for those who aren’t up for long-duration trekking.
+Additionally, several Patagonia lodges offer amazing wine, local asado, and fantastic mountain views for those looking for relaxation.
+Follow along as we explore 6 incredible things to do in Patagonia!

 Best Things to Do in Patagonia:

 1. Hike in Los Glaciares National Park